Beyond Templates: Here's A Fresh Approach to Content Briefs Creation

 But what does this mean?

 You could also use AI to brainstorm different audience pain points and needs.
-For example, Yahini uses its own AI model trained by content strategists to create data-driven content briefs.
+For example, Yahini uses its own AI model trained by content strategists to create data-driven content briefs that include a primary keyword and supporting secondary keywords.

 3rd component - Agile adaptation